Women, Infants, and Children (WIC)

 What Services Are Available?

-WIC is a federally funded nutrition program serving pregnant, breastfeeding and postpartum women; infants; and children under the age of 5 who have low-to-moderate income and are at nutritional risk.
+WIC is a federally funded supplemental nutrition program which serves pregnant, breastfeeding, and postpartum women; infants; and children (under the age of 5) who have low-to-moderate income and are at nutritional risk.
+WIC provides healthy foods, nutrition education, and breastfeeding support to eligible families.

 WIC provides the following at no cost to its clients: